ayv8er/plume_price_api_ts/README.md

 # Plume Price API (TypeScript)

-This is a simple Express.js API written in TypeScript that fetches the price of the PLUME token from the Plume network.
+A simple Express.js API written in TypeScript that fetches the price of the PLUME token from the Plume network.

 ## Prerequisites